keyrrae/Notes/Security.md

 •  Many subtypes

 Network unreachable

 Host unreachable

 Protocol unreachable

 Port unreachable

-Fragmentation needed but don’t fragment bit set Destination host unknown
+Fragmentation needed but don’t fragment bit set

+Destination host unknown

 Destination network unknown

+Traceroute
+•  ICMP Time Exceeded messages are used by the traceroute program to determine the path used to deliver a datagram
+•  A series of IP datagrams are sent to the destination node
+•  Each datagram has an increasing TTL field (starting at 1)
+•  From the ICMP Time exceeded messages returned by the intermediate gateways it is possible to reconstruct the route from the source to the destination
+•  Note: traceroute allows one to specify loose source routing (-g option)
+•  Useful for network analysis, topology mapping